lino-framework/book/docs/admin/backup.rst

     $ mkdir /mnt/disk/snapshots_collection/.ssh
     $ ssh-keygen -t rsa -b 4096 -C "mirror@saffre-rumma.net"

+By default, this will generate the ssh key file in /home/you/.ssh/id_rsa.
 When the prompt ask for where to store the key, we need to choose the home directory of the mirror user. ::

     $ Enter file in which to save the key (/home/hamza/.ssh/id_rsa): /mnt/disk/snapshots_collection/.ssh/id_rsa